-Australian Wildlife Week: Connecting with Nature
+Australian Wildlife Week 2021: Connecting with Nature

 Unfortunately, Australia’s wildlife has suffered significant declines since European colonisation, mainly through direct anthropogenic impacts.
 Land clearing, invasive species, and climate change are substantial threats to wildlife ecosystems and are key contributing factors to the loss of Australia’s threatened species.

-The President of the Australian Wildlife Society, Doctor Julie Old, said "the Society founded Australian Wildlife Week in 2019.
+The President of the Australian Wildlife Society, Doctor Julie Old, said "the Society established Australian Wildlife Week in 2019.
 We hope to raise awareness of wildlife conservation issues across Australia and inspire all Australians to explore and develop a deeper understanding of these issues, gain the necessary skills to make informed decisions, and implement wildlife conservation action where possible."